kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/08_Kubernetes_DNS/transcript.md

 kubectl get pods -o wide
 ```

-Here we can see what our apache pod's ip address.
+Here we can see that Kubernetes has automatically assigned IP addresses to each pod.
+So let's now see if our centos pod can talk to the apache pod.
+Now let's try sending a curl request from our centos pod, to the apache pod.

 This is the ip address I need to curl to from the cento-os pod.
 So let's try that now:

 ```bash
 kubectl exec ... -- curl http://xxxxxx
 ```

+Ok that has worked.
+We've managed to successfully get our centos pod to talk to the apache pod.

+However using pod ip addresses like this is actually bad practice.
+For example, there's no gaurantee that a pod will always have the same ip address.
+If for whatever reason kubernetes has to delete and recreate the apache pod, then the pod could end up with a different ip address.
+Also ip addresses are not easy to remember or keep track of.

+In the real world, we use DNS instead of raw ip addresses.
+For example if you want to access the Google search, you don't do that by typing the google server's ip address into your browser, instead you use it's dns name, google.com.

+In Kubernetes, you can also create your own easy to remember dns names for your pods.
+That's done by createing Service objects.

-Here we can see that we've managed to get one pod to communicate with another pod using ip addresses.
-However direclty using pod ip addresses is a bad idea for a numbers, one of the main reason being that pod ip numbers can change over time if and and when the pod dies and get's recreated.
-That's where service objects comes into the picture.
-With service object you can access a pod via the service object,rather than using the pod's ip address.
+With service object you can access a pod via the service object, rather than using the pod's ip address.
 Let's demo this by creating a nodeport service, here's the yaml file I'll use to create nodeport service:

 ```bash
 code ...